 Kids get confident and play better when they have mom or dad at the sideline cheering them on and ready to step in should anything goes wrong.

-This presents an opportunity to develop a positive parent-kid relationship and meeting other parents just like you.
+This presents an opportunity to develop a positive parent-kid relationship and meet other parents just like you.

 2. Support kid after losing game